 CAPTAIN.
-(Crosses downstage right.)
 I've always thought of these mountains as my friends - standing there protecting us.
 Now they seem to have become my enemies.
 MOTHER ABBESS.
 Never your enemies.
 Haven't you read?
-"I will lift up mine eyes unto the hills from whence cometh my help:'
+"I will lift up mine eyes unto the hills from whence cometh my help:' MARIA.

-ACT 2 The Sound of Music Version 0.0 MARIA.
 (Crosses to left of the CAPTAIN.)
 Georg, I know that mountain as well as I know this garden.
 And so do you.
 And once we're over that mountain, we're in Switzerland.
 CAPTAIN.
 But the children!
 MARIA.
 We can help them.
 KURT.
-(Crosses to right of the CAPTAIN.)
 Father, we can do it without help.
 MOTHER ABBESS.
-(Crosses between MARIA and the CAPTAIN.)
 You'll have help.
-"For Ye shall go forth with ^{joy}
+"For Ye shall go forth with joy